sohamsshah/helium-compressor/README.md

 # [Helium](https://helium-compressor.herokuapp.com/)

-`Helium` is a web application to compress and decode your strings swiftly.
+`Helium` is a web application to compress and decompress your strings swiftly.

 ## About